 What are boundaries?

 Boundaries are about you,, not anyone else.
 These are your personal boundaries.
-You need to set boundaries for yourself, based upon your values and morales.
+You need to set boundaries for yourself, based on your values and morals.
 Setting your own boundaries comes from a place of empowerment.
 It involves you deciding what you participating in and who with.
 Learning to say no and realising no is a full statement and full sentence.
 No requires no explanation!
 Looking for approval is a human trait, we need approval from our peers, relationships and family.
 Codependency (See last week blog post) and people pleasing is not setting your boundaries, that’s why learning what you want and what you are prepared to put up with is so important.
-Remember being in a toxic relationships is not good for you or the other person.
+Remember being in a toxic relationship is not good for you or the other person.

 How to set boundaries?

 - Let go of your guilt.It’s ok to be yourself.
 To say no and yes to different people and situations.
 Guilt can tie us down, make us do things we don’t want to do.
 It’s time to let that go.
 It’s okay not to do something for someone.
 Like always being the great neighbour that babysits for others, not take that phone call from your parent right when your favourite program is about to start.
 Guilt can eat you up inside, no one is making you feel guilty but yourself.
 To help you stop I suggest you begin to write down when you feel guilty and about what.
 Now look at this list one item at a time and reevaluate whether you would expect someone else to do these things for you?
 Can you let them go?
 Can you stop feeling guilty about not doing something?
 Are you suppose to do it in the first place or is it someone else’s responsibility?
 Hand it back to them if it is.